controlplaneio-fluxcd/benchmark/README.md

 COUNT=1000 make benchmark
 ```

-> Rerunning the benchmark will trigger an update of all existing HelmReleases and Kustomizations.

-To trigger an update of the first 50 HelmReleases and Kustomizations via OCIRepository semver change, run:
+To trigger an update for all HelmReleases and Kustomizations via OCIRepository semver change, run:

 ```shell
 VER=6.9.1 make set-version